rtdarwin/muQhttpd/README.md

 1. IPv4 address to bind and listen.
 1. Maximum thread number allowed.
 1. Log level
+1. WWW directory, which is used as the webroot
+1. Log directory

 ### 4.2.
 Bind & Listen Address